OpenModelica/OMWebEdit_archived/README.md

 - composite FMU models (SSP)

-The [OMWebEdit](https://github.com/OpenModelica/OMWebEdit) will be the front-end (running in the browser) and [OMWebService](https://github.com/OpenModelica/OMWebService) will be the backend.
+The [OMWebEdit](https://github.com/OpenModelica/OMWebEdit) will be the front-end (running in the browser) and [OMWebService](https://github.com/OpenModelica/OMWebService) will be the backend (on some external server).

 ## Timeline